-When ALTER TABLE crashes MySQL server it leaves orphaned records in InnoDB dictionary.
-It is annoying because next time you run the same ALTER TABLE query it will fail with error:
+When ALTER TABLE crashes the MySQL server, it leaves orphaned records in the InnoDB dictionary.
+It is annoying because next time you run the same ALTER TABLE query, it will fail with error:

 ERROR 1050 (42S01) at line 1: Table 'sakila/#sql-ib712' already exists